 Starting school is a major transition for children and their families.
 It is a period of change that can be both challenging and exciting.

-As an early childhood professional, you can support the children in your care and their families to make this transition as smooth as possible.
+As an early childhood professional, you can support children and their families to make this transition as smooth as possible.
 It is important for you to understand that the transition experience starts well before, and extends far beyond, a child’s first day of school.

-Many children start school after going to kindergarten, others have attended child care and some may not have attended any formal service before they start school.
-All children will have developed a range of skills and abilities that form the basis of their positive school experiences.
+Many children start school after going to a kindergarten program, others have attended child care and some may go from home to school.
+All children will have developed a range of skills and abilities before starting school.

 For more information, see: Strength-based approach guide (pdf - 453.92kb) | Word (docx - 382.64kb)

 A number of research projects have explored how early childhood education and care services, schools and families can support children to have a positive start to primary school.
 For more information, see: Research About Transition to School

 For the Victorian Early Years Learning and Development Framework (VEYLDF) evidence papers, the Gowrie Victoria support and advice line and other resources for professionals, see: Resources